AlexMercedCoder/tutorialblog/content/blog/2026/2026-04-al-02-what-is-apache-parquet-columns-encoding-and-performance.md

 Perhaps Parquet's greatest distinct advantage is that its files are entirely self-describing.
 When a system writes Parquet data, it also computes and stores statistical metadata in the file's footer.

 The footer contains the minimum value, maximum value, and null counts for every column within every row group.
-When you issue a query with a filter—like `WHERE transaction_amount > 1000`—the query engine reads the footer first.
+When you issue a query with a filter: like `WHERE transaction_amount > 1000`, the query engine reads the footer first.
 This process is called Predicate Pushdown.

 ![Diagram of Predicate Pushdown showing the engine skipping a row group based on min/max stats](images/apache-lakehouse/02/./parquet-predicate-pushdown.png)